rmorabia/sophi-li.github.io/src/pages/posts/2020-08-20-Developer-Blogs/index.md

 ## Gergely Orosz

 Gergely writes about career growth and engineering management.
-As someone starting their programming career, these posts resonate with me:
+As a software engineer, these posts resonate with me:

 - [Advice to Myself When Starting Out as a Software Developer](https://blog.pragmaticengineer.com/advice-to-myself-when-starting-as-a-software-developer/)
 - [The Product-Minded Software Engineer](https://blog.pragmaticengineer.com/the-product-minded-engineer/)